Camino Português: The Complete Guide (2026)

 Porto – The Starting City

 Porto deserves at least a full day before you start walking.
-The Ribeira riverside district, the Dom Luís I bridge views, the Livraria Lello bookshop, and the tile-covered São Bento train station are all within walking distance of the Sé Cathedral starting point.
-Arrive a day early and give yourself the gift of exploring this extraordinary city.
+The Ribeira riverfront, the Dom Luís I bridge views, the Livraria Lello bookshop, the tile-covered São Bento train station are all within walking distance of the Sé Cathedral starting point.
+I recommend arriving a day or two early and giving yourself time to explore this vibrant city properly.

 Barcelos – The Cockerel Town